hackwebdev/SEOBlog-scratched/READme.md

 Save users in the database

-install packages for auth and blogs
+Install packages for auth and blogs
 $ npm install express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html

+Create a validator method
+Check validation if working
+Postman

+- same in post signup
+- just delete the values in name, email and password

+Implement the hashing of the password

 ```
 Project from